 - Encrypt file with password.
-Set QuickBooks to secure your backups with a password you set by clicking Change. - Attached documents library.
-QuickBooks will always include attached documents in the backup.
+Set QuickBooks to secure your backups with a password you set by clicking Change. - Back up attached documents library.
+Set QuickBooks to include attached documents in the backup.

 How do I back up my company file manually?